scottyeager/info_foundation/_archive/news/April_update.md

 *   Launch our next generation public grid: first on TestNet with test TFT’s later on Realnet.
     *   We did not achieve it yet, we had a delay on our launch of the minting process.
     *   We are working with the last few farmers to upgrade to the new software but expect to be live very soon, < 2 weeks.
-*   Sign at least 50 investors for TF Tech:
+*   Sign at least 50 investors for TFTech:
     *   We did sign about 50% of our funding goal which is +- in line with the above goal.
 *   Roadshows in Europe mainly about the grid and how to use it.
     *   We did not do this (yet, will start soon).